syseleven/grav-docs-metakube/pages/03.Tutorials/12.how-to-use-custom-images-for-your-worker-nodes/default.en.md

 ## Upload to SysEleven Stack via CLI

-Alternatively to the upload via GUI, you can upload a new image to SysEleven Stack via CLI.
+Alternatively to the upload via GUI, you can upload a new image to the SysEleven Stack via CLI.
 You need to have the `python-openstackclient` installed, which includes the CLI tool `glance`.

 You can simply upload it to the cloud with the following command